-The key to your success is to quickly identify mistakes, learn from them, and prevent the same mistakes from happening again.
+The key to your success is to quickly identify mistakes, learn from them, and prevent the same fatal mistakes from happening again.

 While there isn’t a fool-proof plan to career success, there are several common mistakes many conveyancers make that can negatively impact their career.